Mastercard 4837 - No Cardholder Authorization

 9. Guaranteed Reservation ("No-Show")

-- Cardholder failed to cancel within policy window
+- Cardholder didn't cancel inside the policy window

 10. Refund Previously Issued